Skip to main content

 Q: What quality standards are common among Malaysian contract manufacturers?

-A: Many Malaysian contract manufacturers adhere to international quality standards and certifications such as ISO 9001:2015.
-These standards are supported and accredited in Malaysia by the Department of Standards Malaysia (Standards Malaysia).
+A: Many Malaysian contract manufacturers adhere to international quality standards such as ISO 9001:2015, supported and accredited in Malaysia by the Department of Standards Malaysia (Standards Malaysia).

 Q: How does the Malaysian government support the contract manufacturing sector?

-A: The Malaysian government, through agencies like the Malaysian Investment Development Authority (MIDA) and the Ministry of Investment,1 Trade and Industry (MITI), offers various supportive policies and investment incentives, including tax incentives, streamlined customs procedures, investment allowances, and the development of industrial parks.
+A: Through agencies like MIDA and MITI, the government offers investment incentives, tax benefits, streamlined customs procedures, investment allowances, and the development of industrial parks.

 Q: How can a European company find a suitable contract manufacturer in Malaysia?

-A: Companies can conduct online research, attend industry trade shows, or work with business advisory firms like TAPiO Management Advisory, which specializes in connecting European companies with suitable contract manufacturing partners in Malaysia like Smartlink Engineering.
-Additionally, the Malaysia External Trade Development Corporation (MATRADE) can assist in finding Malaysian manufacturers.
+A: Companies can conduct online research, attend industry trade shows, or work with business advisory firms like TAPiO Management Advisory, which specializes in connecting European companies with Malaysian contract manufacturers like Smartlink Engineering.
+MATRADE can also assist in finding Malaysian manufacturers.

 Q: What types of assembly services do Malaysian contract manufacturers typically offer?

-A: Malaysian contract manufacturers offer a wide range of assembly services, including wire harnessing, control cabinet and panel fabrication, electrical and mechanical module assembly, and system integration, as exemplified by Smartlink Engineering’s expertise.
+A: Services typically include wire harnessing, control cabinet and panel fabrication, electrical and mechanical module assembly, and system integration—as exemplified by Smartlink Engineering’s expertise.

 Q: Is Malaysia a cost-competitive option for contract manufacturing?